EZ7051/SE_Group3/proj1/SE_Group3_Essay.md

-TypeError: Descriptors cannot not be created directly.
+>TypeError: Descriptors cannot not be created directly.

-If this call came from a \_pb2.py file, your generated code is out of date and must be regenerated with protoc >= 3.19.0.
+>If this call came from a \_pb2.py file, your generated code is out of date and must be regenerated with protoc >= 3.19.0.

-If you cannot immediately regenerate your protos, some other possible workarounds are:
+>If you cannot immediately regenerate your protos, some other possible workarounds are:

-1. Downgrade the protobuf package to 3.20.x or lower.
+>1.
+Downgrade the protobuf package to 3.20.x or lower.
-1. Set PROTOCOL\_BUFFERS\_PYTHON\_IMPLEMENTATION=python(but this will use pure-Python

-parsing and will be much slower).
+>1.
+Set PROTOCOL\_BUFFERS\_PYTHON\_IMPLEMENTATION=python(but this will use pure-Python parsing and will be much slower).

-ModuleNotFoundError: No module named 'altair.vegalite.v4'
+>ModuleNotFoundError: No module named 'altair.vegalite.v4'

-Exception in thread...
+>Exception in thread...
 There is no such driver by url https://chromedriver.storage.googleapis.com/LATEST\_RELEASE\_116.0.5845

        - In certain projects, the documentation isn't precise or thorough enough, especially when it comes to error management and resolution techniques.
 This shortcoming might make it difficult for users to troubleshoot problems successfully, making it essential to improve documentation by offering precise, thorough, and useful advice for fixing errors.